Whole Lung Lavage

 Whole lung lavage (WLL) is a very specific procedure that uses saline (saltwater) solution to “wash out” the lungs.
 It’s sometimes called lung washing.

-The Interventional Pulmonology program at Henry Ford Health System has a tremendous amount of experience in performing WLL.
+The Interventional Pulmonology program at Henry Ford Health has a tremendous amount of experience in performing WLL.
 We are one of only a few health systems in the U.S. that can perform the lavage of both lungs during the same procedure, called bilateral whole lung lavage.
 When we wash both lungs at once, you undergo only one anesthesia.
 Most people feel better right away.

 Who can whole lung lavage help?